bt3gl/building_blog/content/web_vulnerabilities.md

 Tags: XSS, CSRF, XSSI, Buffer_Overflow, LFI, RFI, iframe, SQLi

 Although nomenclatures don't help much when you are facing a security problem, I am keeping this list for a systematic organization.
-It is constantly been updated.
+It has regularly been updated.

 In addition to this list, you can check some specific web exploration older posts: [Exploiting the web in 20 lessons](http://bt3gl.github.io/exploiting-the-web-in-20-lessons-natas.html) and [D-Camp CTF 2014](http://bt3gl.github.io/exploring-d-ctf-quals-2014s-exploits.html).